Quantum-Accelerators/quacc/docs/user/executors.md

     For [Perlmutter at NERSC](https://docs.nersc.gov/systems/perlmutter/), example [`HighThroughputExecutor`](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.HighThroughputExecutor.html#parsl.executors.HighThroughputExecutor) configurations can be found in the [NERSC Documentation](https://docs.nersc.gov/jobs/workflow/parsl/).
 A simple one is reproduced below that allows for job submission from the login node.
 This example will create a single Slurm job that will run one `PythonApp` at a time on a single node and is good for testing out some of the examples above.

     ```python
+    import parsl
     from parsl.config import Config
     from parsl.executors import HighThroughputExecutor
     from parsl.launchers import SimpleLauncher
     from parsl.providers import SlurmProvider

     config = Config(
-        max_idletime=120,
+        max_idletime=120, # (1)!
         executors=[
             HighThroughputExecutor(
-                label="quacc_HTEX",
+                label="quacc_HTEX", # (2)!
-                max_workers=1,
+                max_workers=1, # (3)!
-                provider=SlurmProvider(
+                provider=SlurmProvider( # (4)!
-                    account="MyAccountName",
+                    account="MyAccountName", # (5)!
-                    nodes_per_block=1,
+                    nodes_per_block=1, # (6)
-                    scheduler_options="#SBATCH -q debug -C cpu",
+                    scheduler_options="#SBATCH -q debug -C cpu", # (7)!
-                    worker_init="source activate quacc",
+                    worker_init="source ~/.bashrc && conda activate quacc", # (8)!
-                    walltime="00:10:00",
+                    walltime="00:10:00", # (9)!
-                    cmd_timeout=120,
+                    cmd_timeout=120, # (10)!
-                    launcher = SimpleLauncher(),
+                    launcher = SimpleLauncher(), # (11)!
                 ),
             )
         ],
     )

+    parsl.load(config)
     ```

-    The individual arguments are as follows:

-    - `max_idletime`: The maximum amount of time (in seconds) to allow the executor to be idle before the Slurm job is cancelled.
+    1. The maximum amount of time (in seconds) to allow the executor to be idle before the Slurm job is cancelled.

-    - `label`: A label for the executor instance, used during file I/O.
+    2. A label for the executor instance, used during file I/O.

-    - `max_workers`: Maximum number of workers to allow on a node.
+    3. Maximum number of workers to allow on a node.

-    - `SlurmProvider()`: The provider to use for job submission.
+    4. The provider to use for job submission.
 This can be changed to `LocalProvider()` if you wish to have the Parsl process run on a compute node rather than the login node.

-    - `account`: Your NERSC account name.
+    5. Your Slurm account name.

-    - `nodes_per_block`: The number of nodes to request per job.
+    6. The number of nodes to request per job.
 By default, all cores on the node will be requested (setting `cores_per_node` will override this).

-    - `scheduler_options`: Any additional `#SBATCH` options can be included here.
+    7. Any additional `#SBATCH` options can be included here.

-    - `worker_init`: Commands to run before the job starts, typically used for activating a given Python environment.
+    8. Commands to run before the job starts, typically used for activating a given Python environment.

-    - `walltime`: The maximum amount of time to allow the job to run in `HH:MM:SS` format.
+    9. The maximum amount of time to allow the job to run in `HH:MM:SS` format.

-    - `cmd_timeout`: The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.
+    10. The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.

-    - `launcher`: The type of Launcher to use.
+    11. The type of Launcher to use.
 Note that `SimpleLauncher()` must be used instead of the commonly used `SrunLauncher()` to allow quacc subprocesses to launch their own `srun` commands.

-    Unlike some other workflow engines, Parsl (by default) is built for "jobpacking" where the allocated nodes continually pull in new workers (until the walltime is reached).
+    Unlike some other workflow engines, Parsl (by default) is built for "jobpacking" where the allocated nodes continually pull in new workers (until the walltime is reached or the parent Python process is killed).
 This makes it possible to request a large number of nodes that continually pull in new jobs rather than submitting a large number of small jobs to the scheduler, which can be more efficient.
-In other words, don't be surprised if the Slurm job continues to run even when your submitted task has completed.
+In other words, don't be surprised if the Slurm job continues to run even when your submitted task has completed, particularly if you are using a Jupyter Notebook or IPython kernel.

     **Scaling Up**

     Now let's consider a more realistic scenario.
 Suppose we want to have a single Slurm job that reserves 8 nodes, and each `PythonApp` (e.g. VASP calculation) will run on 2 nodes (let's assume each node has 48 cores total, so that's a total of 96 cores for each calculation).
 Parsl will act as an orchestrator in the background of one of the nodes.
 Our config will now look like the following.

     ```python
+    import parsl
+    from parsl.config import Config
+    from parsl.executors import HighThroughputExecutor
+    from parsl.launchers import SimpleLauncher
+    from parsl.providers import SlurmProvider

     n_parallel_calcs = 4 # Number of quacc calculations to run in parallel
     n_nodes_per_calc = 2 # Number of nodes to reserve for each calculation
     n_cores_per_node = 48 # Number of CPU cores per node